It wasn’t meant to be this way.

 This isn’t just a destination for sailors, though.
 It’s easy to reach Ithaca from the mainland, and simple to get around once you’re there.
 In fact, I’m hoping to one day visit while not on a sailing adventure because all of my previous visits have felt far too short.

 Read all about it: 11 Highlights From My First Trip to Greece | Conquering My Fear of Sailing in Greece

 Obviously, it’s the Caribbean.

-I’m forever regretful that I cancelled a booked trip to the Seychelles, Mauritius, and Reunion Island back in 2015.
 The Comoros, Sao Tome and Principe, and Cape Verde are also high up on my African island destination list.